arangodb/spring-data/README.md

 }
 ```

-Without the annotation `Ref` at the field `address`, the stored document would look:
+Without the annotation `@Reference` at the field `address`, the stored document would look:

 ```
 {